gladly-team/next-firebase-auth/README.md

 The API endpoint this module will call when the auth state changes for an authenticated Firebase user.

-Required unless a custom `tokenChangedHandler` is set, in which case it cannot be defined.

 #### logoutAPIEndpoint

 `String`

 The API endpoint this module will call when the auth state changes for an unauthenticated Firebase user.

-Required unless a custom `tokenChangedHandler` is set, in which case it cannot be defined.

 #### onLoginRequestError